-Kohima, the capital city of Nagaland is one of the most scenic places in North East India.
-Known for its untouched beauty this place has mesmerized people for generations.
-Kohima is an Anglicized name given by the British who could not pronounce the original name Kewhima or Kewhira which comes from the Kewhi flowers which are found all around in the mountains.
-Once inhabited by the Angami tribe (one of the largest Naga tribes) today Kohima has people from all ethnicities from different parts of Nagaland and other neighboring states living here.
+Kohima, the capital city of Nagaland, is one of the most scenic places in Northeast India.
+Known for its untouched beauty, this place has mesmerised people for generations.
+Kohima is an anglicised name given by the British who could not pronounce the original name–Kewhima or Kewhira–which comes from the Kewhi flowers, which are found all around in the mountains.
+Once inhabited by the Angami tribe (one of the largest Naga tribes), today Kohima has people from all ethnicities from different parts of Nagaland and other neighbouring states living here.

-Kohima witnessed some of the fiercest battles during World War II such as the Battle of Kohima and the Battle of the Tennis Court between the advancing Japanese army and the Allied Forces.
-It is here that the Burma Campaign turned on its heels for the Japanese Empire and changed the entire course of war in South East Asia.
-It was here that the Allied Forces were able to stop the advancement of the Japanese.
-Kohima War Cemetery maintained by the Commonwealth War Graves Commission is one of the major tourists’ attractions with hundreds of soldiers having been laid to rest here.
+Kohima witnessed some of the fiercest battles during World War II, such as the Battle of Kohima and the Battle of the Tennis Court, between the advancing Japanese army and the Allied forces.
+It is here that the Burma Campaign turned on its heels for the Japanese Empire and changed the entire course of war in Southeast Asia.
+It was here that the Allied forces were able to stop the advancement of the Japanese.
+Kohima War Cemetery, maintained by the Commonwealth War Graves Commission, is one of the major tourist attractions with hundreds of soldiers having been laid to rest here.

-The people of Nagaland and especially Kohima are known for their warmth and hospitality, and one shouldn’t forget to try out some of the local cuisine.
-Nagas love meat and fishes and make some mouthwatering delicacies out of these.
+The people of Nagaland and especially Kohima are known for their warmth and hospitality and one shouldn’t forget to try out some of the local cuisine.
+Nagas love meat and fishes and make some mouth-watering delicacies out of these.
 Nagaland is known for its rich and vibrant culture and tourists get a glimpse of this during their visit to Kohima.
-Each and every tribe in Nagaland has its own ceremonial attire which is embodied with multicolored spears, dyed goat’s hair, bird features, elephant’s teeth etc.
+Each and every tribe in Nagaland has its own ceremonial attire which is embodied with multicoloured spears, dyed goat’s hair, bird features, elephant’s teeth, etc.